waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HEADBUTT Mechanic:** Can be used outside of battle on `HEADBUTT_TREE` tiles to encounter sleeping Pokémon.
 - **Evolution Methods:** Some Pokémon (MACHOKE, KADABRA, HAUNTER, GRAVELer) evolve when traded.
 - **`stun_npc` Mechanic:** The stun effect is very short-lived and resets when leaving and re-entering a map.
 The tool will also fail if the target NPC is not currently on-screen and rendered in the game.
 - **Rematch Mechanic:** Some trainers will call for a rematch via the Pokégear.
-It has been observed that some trainers, like Sailor Huey, can be battled again even without a new call, suggesting some rematches may be repeatable.
+It has been observed that some trainers, like Sailor Huey and Hiker Anthony, can be battled again even without a new call, suggesting some rematches may be repeatable.
 My previous assumption that trainers could only be fought once was incorrect.
 - **Roaming Legendaries:** Encounters with Pokémon like Entei can be random.
 They may flee on the first turn, even if the player's attempt to run fails.
 - **Verify Before Acting:** I must verify on-screen text and game state information *before* creating map markers or editing the notepad to prevent hallucinations and data errors.
 This is a critical check against my own faulty memory.
 - **SURF Mechanic:** To use SURF, the player must be standing on a valid tile (e.g., FLOOR) adjacent to water.
 The game will automatically turn the character to face the water when the move is used.